All you need to know to plan a family trip to the Grand Canyon with kids. Tips, best things to do, child-friendly activities in the Grand Canyon NP.

-To my great relief, I quickly discovered on arrival to the canyon that most of my worried were misplaced.
+To my great relief, I quickly discovered on arrival to the canyon that most of my worries were misplaced.

 The Canyon is very enjoyable with children and while some tips are useful to make the visit safe and fun, I would recommend anyone to add it as a stop on a road trip itinerary in this area.